Join photographers Zoe Hamill and Kat Gollock at the second event in their new project, Terra Incognita.

 Read more about this event and the artists here: Terra Incognita.

-Join photographers Zoe Hamill and Kat Gollock at the third event in their new project, Terra Incognita.
-Through walking, photography, ...
+Join photographers Zoe Hamill and Kat Gollock at the final event of their project, Terra Incognita.
+Through walking, photography, writing ...